Thomas Bridges (missionary): Later years

 Bridges continued to work with the Yahgan, prosyletizing, teaching English, and trying to help them survive the rapid changes in the area.
 In the late 19th century, gold was discovered on Tierra del Fuego, and waves of immigrants arrived looking to make their fortune.

 In addition, Europeans developed sheep farming in the islands.
 Beginning in the 1880s, they began to settle for the first time in the territories of the Selkʼnam and Haush.
 They particularly encroached on the Selkʼnam as they established large sheep ranches in the area, and then attacked the people for hunting the animals as game in their traditional territory.
-Large sheep ranchers offered bounties to groups of armed men for proof of killing the indigenous people, and a Selkʼnam genocide was carried out.
+Large sheep ranchers offered bounties to groups of armed men for proof of killing the indigenous people, and a Selknam genocide was carried out.

 Bridges continued his work in studying the languages and cultures of the indigenous people.
 He engaged his sons in this work as well.
 By 1884 Bridges and his son Despard compiled a 1200-word vocabulary for the Kawésqar people (then called Alacalufe), who inhabited areas to the west of the Yahgan.
 It was in the form of a manuscript.
 His son Lucas learned Selkʼnam and became close to the people; in addition, he compiled a vocabulary of the Manek'enk (or Haush).

 In 1886, the government of Argentina established a Navy sub-prefecture in Ushuaia.
 At about age 44, Bridges left the Mission.
 The government granted him citizenship in Argentina and gave him 50000 acre of land to the east of Ushuaia, which he and his family developed as Estancia Harberton.
 There they raised sheep and cattle.
 His house on the ranch was prefabricated in England by his wife's relation, Stephen Varder, and shipped to Tierra del Fuego in the 360-ton brigantine Shepherdess.
 Bridges offered the Selkʼnam space on his estancia where they could continue their traditional lives.